 Carolyn Moltzan is a Client Account Manager at Stoneridge Software.
-She is the main resource for Dynamics GP clients for questions about their software, renewals, or licenses, or upgrades.
+She is a primary resource for Dynamics GP clients for questions about their software, renewals, or licenses, or upgrades.
 She works one-on-one with clients to ensure they are getting the most out of their software investment.
-Carolyn worked in the Microsoft partner space supporting clients for more than 20 years.
+Carolyn has worked in the Microsoft partner space supporting clients for more than 20 years.

 Q & A with Carolyn:

 1. What’s your favorite part about being an Account Manager at Stoneridge Software?